RUTH BORCHARD PRIZE EXHIBITION

 Sky ARTS Portrait Artist of the Year 2017

-I am very excited to announce my participation in this year's Portrait Artist of the Year on Sky Arts.
+I am very excited to announce my participation in the 2017 Portrait Artist of the Year on Sky Arts.
 After selection based on my submitted self-portrait, I was one of over 50 artists invited to the Wallace Collection in London to paint one of Britain's famous faces.
 The first heat saw me paint alongside 9 other artists.
 With 4 hours and a considerable amount of adrenaline, I had the pleasure of painting Freddie Highmore, famed for his role in The Bates Motel.

 At the end of an amazing and adrenalin-filled day of painting, it was an honor to be chosen as the artist to move on to the competition's Semi-Final!